Teriatkin/InstagramBot/README.md

 # InstagramBot
-This bot is subscribed to the specified accounts
+This bot is subscribe to the specified accounts